from scipy.io import loadmat

 attribute.

-Now we can apply our ICA results (without the excluded component) to a copy of the original (unfiltered) EEG to obtain artifact-free signals:
+Now we can apply our ICA decomposition (without the excluded component) to a copy of the original (unfiltered) EEG to obtain artifact-free signals:

 = raw.copy()